Gurobi/gurobi-machinelearning/doc_source/source/firststeps-introduction.rst

 Introduction
 ------------

+The integration of Machine Learning (ML) techniques and Mathematical Optimization (MO) is a topic of growing interest.
+One particular approach is to be able to use *trained* ML models in optimization models (:cite:t:`JANOS`, :cite:t:`Maragano.et.al2021`, :cite:t:`ceccon2022omlt`).
+In this approach, the features and the prediction of the ML model become decision variables of the optimization while its parameters are fixed.
+We say that the ML model is embedded in the optimization model, and we refer to the features and predictions as input and output variables respectively.
+They are linked in that, in a feasible solution, the output variables values are the values predicted by the regression from the input variables values.

-Gurobi Machine Learning is an open-source Python package to embed *trained* regression models in in a `gurobipy model
+Gurobi Machine Learning is an open-source Python package to embed *trained* regression models [#]_ in a `gurobipy model
 <https://www.gurobi.com/documentation/current/refman/py_model.html>`_ to be
 solved with the `Gurobi <https://www.gurobi.com>`_ solver.

-When the regression model is embedded in an optimization model, its input and output are decision variables.
-They are linked by the regression in that the output variables values are the values predicted by the regression from the input variables in a feasible solution.

 The aim of the package is to: